People

 Visiting PhD Student (Alumni)

-PhD Student (Alumni, now Texas Instruments)
+PhD Student (Alumni, now at Anki)

 I am interested in using computer vision to solve real world problems, both for human assistive devices, as well as autonomous robotic applications.
 Specifically, I am currently focused on scene understanding and systems that assist drivers.

-PhD Student (Alumni, now Columbia post-doc)
+PhD Student (Alumni, now Research Scientist, Columbia University)

 My research interests are in Physics-based Computer Vision and Graphics.
 In particular, I am interested in understanding how light interacts with participating media (ocean water, smoke, dust etc.) and the resulting effects on the image formation process.
 Most of the current robot-vision algorithms assume 'perfect-weather' conditions.
 Hence, they tend to break down in presence of imperfect weather conditions like fog, mist etc. By modeling the interaction of light with such participating media, I want to be able to make vision algorithms robust even to bad weather and underwater scenarios.

-PhD Student (Alumni, now Epson Research)
+PhD Student (Alumni, now at Epson Research)

-especially on computer assisted minimally invasive surgury.
-I am advised by Branislav Jaramaz and Srinivasa Narasimhan
+My research interests focus on computer vision and graphics based medical applications, especially on computer assisted minimally invasive surgury.
+I am advised by Branislav Jaramaz and Srinivasa Narasimhan and working with the team in ICAOS.

-PhD student (Alumni, now Texas Instruments)
+PhD student (Alumni, now Assistant Professor, UFL ECE)

 My research interests span all combinations of lights, cameras and computers for application in vision and graphics.
 Specifically my work has three areas of focus.
 First, modeling a scene's visual appearance to find physics-based invariants for data-driven and learning algorithms.
 Second, applying active illumination to recover geometry and create novel visual experiences.
 Third, exploiting vision algorithms and psychophysics techniques to create, enhance and edit stereographic content.